ASU-PIRT/HTML_Absolution/html_notes.md

         * This solution should work the same for images and labels!

 * The tags `<thead>`, `<tbody>`, `<tfooter>` are not present in the table.
 They can can probably be used for formatting purposes.

+* <span style="color: Chartreuse;">***New!***</span> It is convenient to also include tables in the block-figure class for formatting purposes.
+Should there be a reason to make a separate "block-table" class.
+It should be noted here.

 ## Images: